evsamsonov/tinkoff-broker/README.md

 ## Features
 - Opens position, changes stop loss and take profit, closes position.
 - Tracks open position.
-- Doesn't support multiple open positions at the same time.
+- Supports multiple open positions at the same time.
 - Commission in position is approximate.

 ## How to use